The 25 best remote work software tools for 2026

 • Project dashboards help you keep track of who you’re still waiting to hear from

-• Automations reduce manual tasks and speed up content reviews
+• Task automation tools reduce manual tasks and speed up content reviews

 • Integrations with Dropbox, Google Drive, Slack, Microsoft Teams, and more make your workflow faster and easier to manage